Kochen-Specker Contextuality: Quantum contextuality from a historical perspective

-This observation leads to the following questions: (i)~Which Boole's inequalities can be violated? (ii)~What is the largest set of correlations that is possible for a given scenario? (iii)~How does this set compare to the one in quantum theory?
-Answering these questions would have helped to answer the central question Pitowsky asked: ``WHY is that microphysical phenomena and classical phenomena differ in the way they do?'' \cite{Pitowsky:1994BJPS}.
+This observation leads to the following questions: (i)~Which of Boole's inequalities can be violated? (ii)~What is the largest set of correlations possible for a given scenario? (iii)~How does this set compare to the one in quantum theory?
+Answering these questions would have helped to answer the central question Pitowsky asked: ``WHY is [it] that microphysical phenomena and classical phenomena differ in the way they do?'' \cite{Pitowsky:1994BJPS}.

-The answer to question~(i) was known in the 1960's.
-A theorem introduced by Vorob'ev (or Vorob'yev depending on the transliteration) \cite{Vorobev1959,Vorobev1962,Vorobev1967coal} shows that a violation of Boole's inequalities can only occur for scenarios in which the graph of compatibility contains induced cyclic path of size larger than three (i.e., following the path along some edges of the graph one obtains a square, or a pentagon, or an hexagon, and so on).
+The answer to question~(i) was known in the 1960s.
+A theorem introduced by \citet{Vorobev1959,Vorobev1962,Vorobev1967coal} showed that a violation of Boole's inequalities can occur only for scenarios in which the graph of compatibility contains an induced cyclic path with a size larger than 3 (i.e., following the path along some edges of the graph one obtains a square, a pentagon, a hexagon, etc).
 The graph of compatibility is the one in which compatible measurements are represented by adjacent vertices.
-Otherwise, there is always a joint probability distribution and, therefore, a noncontextual model.
-Bell inequalities violated by quantum mechanics corresponds to scenarios with this property.
+Otherwise, there is always a joint probability distribution, and therefore a noncontextual model.
+Bell inequalities violated by quantum mechanics correspond to scenarios with this property.

-The Clauser-Horne-Shimony-Holt (CHSH) scenario \cite{Clauser:1970PRL}, with four dichotomic measurements whose graph of compatibility is a square, is therefore the one with the smallest number of ideal measurements that allow for contextual correlations.
+The CHSH scenario \cite{Clauser:1970PRL}, with four dichotomic measurements whose graph of compatibility is a square, is therefore the one with the smallest number of ideal measurements that allow for contextual correlations.
 In fact, the CHSH inequality is the only nontrivial tight noncontextuality inequality for the CHSH scenario \cite{Fine:1982PRL,Fine:1982JMP}.